-Fly from Heathrow to Kolkata on direct British Airways flight.
+Fly from Heathrow to Delhi on British Airways or Virgin Atlantic flight.

 Day 3.
 To Thimphu via Paro

 Morning fly to Paro.
-Then drive to the capital city Thimphu.
-Two nights stay at Hotel Phuntsho Pelri or similar.
+Met by a local representative and drive to Thimphu.
+Two nights at Hotel Phuntsho Pelri or similar.

 Day 4.
 Thimphu